 At South Hill, we believe that music is a powerful, unique form of communication that can change the way children feel, think and act.
 It is a key feature of our school and we aim to provide many opportunities for our children to thrive in this area.

-The teaching of music develops children's ability to listen and appreciate a wide variety of music and to make judgements about musical quality.
-It encourages active involvement in different forms of music making both individual and communal, developing a sense of group identity and togetherness.
+The teaching of music develops children's ability to listen and it encourages active involvement in different forms of music making both individual and ensemble, developing a sense of group identity and togetherness.
 It also increases self-discipline, creativity, aesthetic sensitivity and fulfilment.

 Our aims are:

 To encourage awareness, enjoyment and appreciation of music in all its forms

 To help children of all abilities develop positive attitudes and to experience success and satisfaction in music

 To offer opportunities to perform, compose and appraise

 As part of our Music curriculum, we have carefully mapped out 3 key concepts that weave in and out of our learning.
 These are:

 In EYFS, pupils explore sound making in the key area of ‘Expressive arts and Design’ and have opportunities to respond to music through dance, role play and drama both inside and outside the classroom setting.

 In Key Stage 1 and Key Stage 2, pupil’s skills and knowledge are developed through our golden threads, which progress throughout the school.